Drought's Effect on the Economy and You

 One recent NASA study revealed that a drought that’s been affecting the eastern Mediterranean Levant region since 1998 is likely the worst in the past 900 years.

 From 2006 to 2011, Syria suffered from an extreme drought that climate change made worse.
 It displaced two million Syrians as farmers moved to the cities.
 It helped to create the civil war and sent thousands migrating to Europe.

 Drought and Immigration

 Northern Africa and the Sahel, a band of farmland south of the Sahara, are also experiencing drought.
 The Sahara desert is expanding southward into Sudan and Chad.
 Refugees from those regions are close on the heels of Syrian and Afghan migrants into Europe.

 Climate change is threatening coffee plantations from Uganda to El Salvador to Vietnam.
 It threatens the $19-billion-a-year industry and the 125 million people who depend on it.

 If climate change isn't arrested, the United States will be much drier by 2030.
 The Midwest will drop to between -0.2 and -0.4 on the Palmer drought scale.
 In 80 years, areas of the United States, the Mediterranean, and Africa will experience severe drought, from -0.4 to -0.10 on the scale.

 By 2050, the American Southwest and Great Plains will experience a megadrought.
 The drought will last 50 years, according to scientists at Cornell University.
 It will be similar to droughts that occurred in the region during the 12th and 13th centuries, but it will be entirely man-made, a consequence of global warming.

 Solutions to Drought

 Government policies can solve the short-term drought problem.
 First, reverse subsidy policies that encourage thirsty crops like cotton.
 Instead, direct subsidies toward crops like prickly pear.
 Second, promote policies that conserve water.
 These include waste-water recycling, desert landscaping, and low-flow appliances.

-The government must stop climate change to solve drought in the long term.
+In the long-term, the government must stop climate change to solve drought.
 Nations must limit the amount of greenhouse gases emitted into the Earth's atmosphere.
 Once that is done, carbon emissions trading can encourage businesses to adhere to the cap.
 A carbon tax can punish them if they do not.